 Dear Editors,

-Thank you and the associate editor Dr. Beth Huebner for the opportunity to revise our manuscript again.
-We revised our manuscript in accordance with all the comments with the goal of the article now meeting your journal’s requirements and hoping that now it will be suitable for publication.
+Thank you and Associate Editor Dr. Beth Huebner for the opportunity to revise our manuscript again.
+We revised our manuscript in accordance with all the comments so that the article will now meet your journal’s requirements.
+We hope it is now suitable for publication.

 Below please find our explanations of the changes we made.